pjakiela/ECON523/exercises/E4-DD2.md

 The data set `E4-GodlontonOkeke-data.dta` contains information (from the [2010 Malawi Demographic and Health Survey](https://dhsprogram.com/methodology/survey/survey-display-333.cfm)) on 19,680 live births between July 2005 and September 2010.
 Each observation represents a birth.
+You should have received the data set over email, and you will need to save it and load it to Stata from your computer.
 Create a do file that opens the data set.
 Your standard code for starting a do file should look something like:
 ```
 // ECON 523: In-Class Activity 4